kubeservice-stack/modelx/README.md

    - [ ] Add support for `etcd` as metadata server
    - [ ] Add support for `redis` as metadata server
    - [x] Add support for `s3` as metadata server
+   - [x] Add support for local dir as metadata server
 - [ ] Support modelx search by `tags` or `annotations`
 - [ ] Support modelx diff by different versions
 - [ ] Support auth and token management